 If you pay business rates, your property may be eligible for business rates relief.
 These discounts only apply to your business rates bill and won't directly reduce your rent, water charges or other bills.

-You have to apply for the following discounts:
+You have to apply for the following reliefs:

 - Small Business Bonus Scheme

 - Fresh Start (if you're moving into premises that have been empty for a long time)

 - Business Growth Accelerator relief (for new builds and property improvements)

 - Transitional relief (for hospitality businesses and offices in Aberdeen or Aberdeenshire)

 - District heating relief